YonSci/gdp-nowcasting-ml/_episodes/00-python-environment.md

 - "How to install Python?"
 - "How to use conda and pip package managers?"
 - "How do you create and activate a virtual environment?"
-- "How to install and use Integrated Development Environment (IDE)?"
+- "How to install and use Interactive Development Environments and Integrated Development Environment (IDE)?"
 - "How to use Google Colab?"
 objectives:
 - "Help participants set up a Python development environment on their machines."
 - "Learn about conda and pip package managers."
 - "Understand how to create and manage virtual environments."
+- "Learn about Interactive Development Environments."
 - "Get hands-on experience on IDEs."
 - "Learn how to use Google Colab."
 keypoints:
 - "Installing Python via Anaconda Distribution."
 - "Using conda and pip package managers"
 - "Creating a Virtual Environment."
+- "Setting up Interactive Development Environments."
-- "Setting Up Integrated Development Environment (IDE)  such as Jupyter Notebook and Visual Studio Code."
+- Setting up Integrated Development Environment (IDE)."
-- "Using Google Colab"
+- "Using Google Colab."
 ---

 # Setting up the Python Development Environment